global view constructed of white lines

 The only subset of adenomas that can be reliably treated without surgery are prolactinomas, typically with a medication called cabergoline (a dopamine agonist).

-Given where the pituitary gland is located, meeting this challenge is no small issue – the small pituitary gland, is located below the brain in the skull base, in an area called the sella turcica.
+Given where the pituitary gland is located, meeting this challenge is no small issue, it is located below the brain in the skull base, in an area called the sella turcica.

-With all these critical structures within such a tiny space, extensive anatomical understanding, surgical experience, and careful planning of surgery are required to achieve optimal outcomes and to “do no harm” to our patients.
+Careful planning of surgery is required to achieve optimal outcomes and to “do no harm” to our patients.

 In patients with preoperative vision loss, improvement was documented in almost 90% and in patients with preoperative headaches, improvement or resolution occurred in over 90%.